Metro Detroit Wedding Planning Guide: FAQ for Couples

 Do we really need both a photographer AND a videographer?

-- Photography captures: Beautiful portraits, detailed shots, candid moments
+• Photography captures: Beautiful portraits, detailed shots, candid moments

-- Videography captures: Your actual vows, toasts, laughter, and the emotions in motion
+• Videography captures: Your actual vows, toasts, laughter, and the emotions in motion

-Couples who hired both agreed that video does a better job of capturing emotions and creating memories for future generations.
+Couples who hired both agreed that the video does a better job of capturing emotions and creating memories for future generations.
 You simply can’t hear a picture.

 What’s the advantage of hiring a photography and videography team?